Search

 • Evidence of appropriate film and/or media production experience or employment within the film and/or media production sectors (evidenced through portfolio, CV or showreel)

-• You must be interviewed by the curriculum team (international applicants via internet (e.g. Skype).
+• All applicants must be interviewed by the curriculum team with international applicants being interviewed where required via internet (e.g. Teams).

-• To have or be working towards Level 2 or equivalent in maths and English Language (or a minimum 5.5 IELTS in each band for international applicants).
+• To have or be working towards Level 2 in English Language (or a minimum 6 overall IELTS score).

 What are the next steps?